 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Benin, Burkina Faso, Cameroon, Egypt, Ethiopia, Ghana, Kenya, Malawi, Mauritania, Mozambique, Namibia, Senegal, Somalia, South Africa, Sudan, Tanzania, United Republic of
+Country distribution from AmphibiaWeb's database: Angola, Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Congo, the Democratic Republic of the, Egypt, Eritrea, Ethiopia, Ghana, Guinea, Guinea-Bissau, Kenya, Malawi, Mauritania, Mozambique, Namibia, Niger, Nigeria, Senegal, Somalia, South Sudan, Sudan, Tanzania, United Republic of, Togo, Zambia

 Range: This species has not yet been recorded at Comoé National Park.
 According to Frost (1985), the range stretches from Senegal to Egypt, and southwards to Tanzania, Malawi and Mozambique.
 Duellman (1993) corrected the range to Senegal to Sudan.
 Records have been published for the following countries: Senegal, Ghana, Burkina Faso, Cameroon, Egypt, Sudan, Somalia, Kenya, Tanzania, Malawi, Mozambique, South Africa, Namibia (Boulenger 1917, Loveridge 1925, 1936, Schiøtz 1964a, c, 1967, Perret 1966, 1979b, Stewart 1967, Lamotte 1969, Poynton 1964a, c, 1966, 1970, Laurent 1965, Amiet 1973a, 1974, Stevens 1974, Van der Elzen & Kreulen 1979, Lanza 1981, Hughes 1988, Channing 1989, 1993, Pickersgill 1994).
 Largen (1998) cites P. schillukorum for Ethiopia.